-where $F{\chi{\%}}$ is the Xth ranked site percentile F value.
+where $F{X\%}$ is the Xth ranked site percentile F value.
 This objective function aims to get an adequate fit over a wide range of sites, but also to exclude very poor fitting areas (i.e. those below the 25%).

-For further details of calibration, evaluation of model performance and a-priori specification of model parameters see Viney et al. (2015), Frost et al., (2016) and Van Dijk (2010c).
+For further details of calibration, evaluation of model performance and a-priori specification of model parameters see Viney et al. (2015), Frost and Wright (2018b, 2018a) and Van Dijk (2010c).

 Table 1.
-List of AWRA-L parameter values.
+AWRA-L v5 and v6 parameter values.
 Values that apply to either the deep or shallow rooted HRU (or both) are provided.
 Values that are optimised are shown in bold.